smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/README.md

 The following are the key areas for gathering insights as they directly influence marketing ROI and business decision-making:
 - **Campaign Performance** → Identify which campaigns drive the most revenue & conversions.
 - **Location Effectiveness** → Highlight high-ROI geographies for budget allocation.
-- **Device Insights** → Assess Desktop vs. Mobile efficiency to guide optimization.
+- **Device Insights** → Assess Desktop vs. Mobile vs. Tablet efficiency to guide optimization.
 - **Keyword Analysis** → Evaluate which keywords bring the most qualified traffic.
 - **Time Trends** → Detect daily performance patterns & opportunities for scheduling/promotions.